 We communicate with Lothian GPs through a wide range of mediums and on a regular basis documenting latest news and meeting minutes.

-The LMC represents GPs in the Doctors Support Scheme, jointly hosted with Lothian Health Board.
+The LMC represents GPs in the GP Support Advisory Group, jointly hosted with Lothian Health Board.
 This group offers support to GPs who have identified themselves as struggling or have been referred with concern.
-There is also a Mentoring Programme operated through this group which offers GP to GP support.
-As well as this, we would urge GP’s looking for help or advice to read our Local & National Doctors Support Resource List which can be found here or in our resources section Other support bodies can be found below.
+There is also a Mentoring Programme operated through this group which offers GP to GP support .
+Further information on how the GP Support & Advisory Group can support you can be found in our Resources section, and the service can be accessed via this referral form As well as this, we would urge GP’s looking for help or advice to read our Local & National Doctors Support Resource List which can be found here .
+Other support bodies can be found below.

 The Cameron Fund is is the GPs own charity and the only medical benevolent charity which solely supports general practitioners and their dependants.
 They provide support to current and retired GPs, as well as their families, in times of financial distress, whether through ill-health, disability, death or loss of employment.
 They help those who are already suffering from financial hardship and those who are facing it.